munin-monitoring/munin/INSTALL.rst

 This will install munin master, node and plugins.

-For more information about requirements , please see the `install documentation`_, online or the files in doc/installation/
+For more information about requirements, please see the `install documentation`_ (online) or the files in this repository below ``doc/installation/``.

 .. _`build requirements`: http://guide.munin-monitoring.org/en/latest/installation/prerequisites.html
 .. _`install documentation`: http://guide.munin-monitoring.org/en/latest/installation/